mui/material-ui/docs/src/pages/components/selects/selects.md

 If you need to use Select's functionality in another component, you can use the `useSelect` hook.
 It enables maximal customizability at the cost of being low-level.

+The following example shows a select that opens when hovered over or focused.
+It can be controlled by a mouse/touch or a keyboard.

 {{"demo": "pages/components/selects/UseSelect.js"}}